elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/decorator-pattern.md

 ---
 title: Decorator Design Pattern
-description: Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.
+description: Decorators are a structural JS design pattern that aims to promote code reuse.
+Like Mixins, they can be considered another viable alternative to object sub-classing.
 sidebar_position: 4
 sidebar_label: Decorator
 ---